alphagov/notifications-tech-docs/source/documentation/client_docs/_python.md

 - [`include_jobs`](#include-jobs-optional)

-##### One page of up to 250 messages

-This will return one page of up to 250 messages and statuses.
-You can get either the most recent messages, or get older messages by specifying a particular notification ID in the [`older_than`](#older-than-optional) argument.

-To get the most recent messages, add the following code to your application:
+##### All messages - as an iterator

+This will return a Python iterator object.
+This object will yield one notification at a time.
+Once it has got through the first 250 notifications, it will request the next page from the API, and start yielding from there, and so on, until it yields all your notifications.

 ```python
 response = get_all_notifications_iterator(status="sending")